-- If no IR fixed points, all Poincaré invariant solutions end up in a naked IR singularity. - In GR we abhor naked singularities. - In holographic gravity some may be acceptable.
-The reason is that they do not signal a breakdown of predictability as is the case in GR.
-They could be resolved by stringy or KK physics, or they could be shielded for finite energy configurations. - Something similar happens in the "Liouville wall" of 2d gravity: all finite energy physics is not affected by the $e^{\phi} \rightarrow \infty$ singularity. - An important task in EHT is to therefore ascertain when such naked singularities are acceptable and when are reliable (alias "good")
+• If no IR AdS/Lifshitz, all Poincaré invariant solutions end up in a naked IR singularity.

+• In GR naked singularities are proscribed.

+• In holographic gravity some may be acceptable.
+The reason is that they do not always signal a breakdown of predictability as is the case in GR.
+They could be resolved by stringy or KK physics, or they could be shielded for finite energy configurations.